willy-wagtail/raspberrypi-pihole/README.md

 ### Install Docker

-Run `curl -sSL https://get.docker.com | sh`, then run `sudo gpasswd -a pi docker`, replacing pi with whatever account is the main account.
+Run `curl -sSL https://get.docker.com | sh`, then run `sudo gpasswd -a pi docker`, replacing pi with whatever account you use to log onto the raspberry pi.
 Logout using `logout` command and log back in.

 Test it by showing version and running the hello-world container: `docker version` and `docker run hello-world`.

-Afterwards, clean up by removing the container and the hello-world image: `docker rm <container id>` then `docker image rm hello-world`.
+Afterwards, clean up by removing the container and the hello-world image.
+First, get the container id by running `docker ps -a`.
+Then force remove the container by running `docker rm -f <container id>`.
+Then remove the downloaded image by running `docker image rm hello-world`.

 If you are not using the pi user, remember to add the account you wish to use to the docker usergroup.
 Check username is in the right groups using this command `grep '<username>' /etc/group`.